fsanti68/db-xtract/README.md

 Welcome to the DB-Xtract!

 It is an attempt to create a scalable, fault-tolerant and flexible change data capture (<i>CDC</i>) tool.
-A this very first moment, it is providing journal-based <i>CDC</i>, but I want to add other mechanisms for more performance and lower resources consumption.
+At this very first moment, it is providing journal-based <i>CDC</i>, but I want to add other mechanisms for more performance and lower resources consumption.

-DB-Xtract can be distributed as concurrent <i>CDC</i> agents, providing scalability, availability and performance.
-It relies on Apache's ZooKeeper to coordinate data captures in a safe and still fast way.
+DB-Xtract can be distributed as concurrent <i>CDC</i> agents, providing scalability, availability and fault-tolerance.
+It relies on Apache's ZooKeeper to coordinate concurrent data captures in a safe and still performatic way.

 ## Getting Started